sendanor/docs.sendanor.com/src/forms/editing-form.md

     ![Form edit View](../img/lomake.app/form-edit-view-page-break-preview.png){ align=right }

-    The page break is intended to break the form into multiple pages.
+    The *page break* is intended to break the form into multiple pages.

     You can see the preview on the right side of the editor.

-    You can test other pages by clicking the form's *Next* and *Back* buttons.
+    You can test other pages by clicking the form's `Next` and `Back`-buttons.

 === "Modify page button labels"

     ![Form edit View](../img/lomake.app/form-edit-view-page-break-modal.png){ align=right }

-    1. Click *the Edit icon* next to the page break you want to edit
+    1. Click the edit icon next to the page break you want to edit
-    2. If not already activated, you can add features from the action menu (*the Plus* icon)
+    2. If not already activated, you can add features from the `+`-action menu
     3. Modify the labels
     4. Close the modal
-    4. Once you're happy with your changes, click *the Save button* in the bottom panel to save your changes to the backend
+    4. Once you're happy with your changes, click the `Save`-button in the bottom panel to save your changes to the backend
+    1. ...or cancel your changes using the `Cancel`-button